MLord8/fantasy-activity-updates/README.md

-# Fantasy Football SMS Updates
+# Fantasy Football Email Updates

 I wanted to build something small to learn a little about Terraform for Azure.
 This app creates an Azure Function (similar to AWS Lambda) and associated resources that will run every X minutes and check your ESPN fantasy football league for Recent Activity.
 If there is any activity in the specified interval, the function will send a configured email address a  message detailing the transactions.